The simplest way to use pivot point levels in your forex trading is to use them just like your regular support and resistance levels.

 If you see that a pivot level is holding, this could give you some good trading opportunities.

-- If price is nearing the upper resistance level, you could SELL the pair and place a stop just above the resistance.
+- If the price is nearing the upper resistance level, you could SELL the pair and place a stop just above the resistance.

-- If price is nearing a support level, you could BUY and put your stop just below the level.
+- If the price is nearing a support level, you could BUY and put your stop just below the level.

 See?
 Just like your regular support and resistance!
 Nothing hard about that!Let’s take a look at an example so you can visualize this.
 Here’s a 15-minute chart of GBP/USD.

 In the chart above, you see that price is testing the S1 support level.
-If you think it will hold, what you can do is buy at market and then put a stop loss order past the next support level.
+If you think it will hold, what you can do is buy at the market and then put a stop loss order past the next support level.

 If you’re conservative, you can set a wide stop just below S2.
-If price reaches past S2, chances are it won’t be coming back up, as both S1 and S2 could become resistance levels.
+If the price reaches past S2, chances are it won’t be coming back up, as both S1 and S2 could become resistance levels.